Eldon-NCYG/Data-Job-Market-Analysis-Project/README.md

 ## Exploratory Data Analysis

-The goal of this EDA was to understand and familiarise myself with the structure of the dataset by examining job titles, salaries, and geographic distribution.
-My familiarity of the dataset is crucial for when I go into further and deeper analysis The analysis was performed using Python, pandas, and matplotlib.
+The goal of this EDA was to understand and familiarise myself with the structure and the different patterns/trends of the dataset.
+My familiarity of the dataset is crucial for when I go into further and deeper analysis later on.
+The analysis was performed using Python with the pandas, matplotlib library.
 All code, visualizations, and detailed analysis are available in this [Jupyter Notebook](data_jobs_eda.ipynb).

+#### Considering Hypothesis Testing:
+I considered performing hypothesis testing during this EDA to evaluate statistical significance between variables (e.g., salary differences between job titles or countries).
+However, because this dataset represents a scraped population of job listings rather than a random sample, descriptive and exploratory analysis provides more meaningful insights than inferential statistics.
+So for this project, I decided hypothesis testing was not necessary.

 #### Important Things I discovered about the overall structure of the dataset from this EDA:

 - There are a lot of rows that are missing data for their information about salary.
-At first, I thought this must have been an error, but this is most likely because not all companies will list down their given salary for their job listings or will only have either the yearly or hourly salary listed.
+This is because not all companies will list down their given salary for their job listings or will only have either the yearly or hourly salary listed.
-- The job skills and job_type_skills columns contain an unusual type of data.
-Job skills contains a list of data (in python syntax) while job_type_skills is in JSON form.
-This can be quite tricky to manipulate with anything.
-I will definitely need to make different tables for these two columns.
-I will do this during the data cleaning process.
+- The `job_skills` and `job_type_skills` columns contain an unusual type of data. `job_skills` contains a list of data (in python syntax) while `job_type_skills` is in JSON form.
+This type of data is very hard to use.
+These two columns need to be cleaned.
 - Not all of these columns are useful for the purpose of my analysis.
 I think that the column `search_location` wouldn't really provide much for this project.
-So I will probably remove this column when I clean the data.
+So I will remove this column when I clean the data.

 #### Intersting and Potentially Insightful Data from this EDA: